How to Use an Acne Scrub

-The kinds of ingredients in scrubs that really work are those that don’t just get rid of dead skin and hard oils on your face but that also rejuvenate the lower layers of the skin.
+The kinds of ingredients in scrubs that really work are those that don’t just get rid of dead skin and hard oils on your face but that also rejuvenate the lower layers of the skin9.
 These scrubs contain alpha-hydroxy and beta-hydroxy acids.

 In the concentrations you will find in over-the-counter products, alpha-hydroxy acids and beta-hydroxy acids loosen the “glue” that holds dead skin cells to the surface of the skin.
 They remove pressure on the skin that keeps it tight.
-They also remove pressure that keeps younger, healthier skin cells from moving to the surface of the skin.
+They also remove pressure that keeps younger, healthier skin cells10 from moving to the surface of the skin.

-When the skin senses that it has fewer layers of tough epidermis, it starts making a protein called collagen.
+When the skin senses that it has fewer layers of tough epidermis, it starts making a protein called collagen11.
 This protein is useful as building material for the skin.
 It makes the skin more resistant to distortion and injury even as the exfoliation of the upper layers makes the skin more attractive.
 And it reduces pressure on pores, letting them drain so existing whiteheads and blackheads can fall out of the skin and new whiteheads and blackheads are much less likely to form.

 Just Being Natural isn’t Always Good

 Just because a product is natural doesn’t mean that it is good for your skin.
 The Grapefruit Daily Facial Scrub has small bits of polylactic acid.
-Even though it is a gentle ingredient, it is not very good at exfoliating skin since it doesn’t do a much better job than a washcloth scrub.
+Even though it is a gentle ingredient, it is not very good at exfoliating skin12 since it doesn’t do a much better job than a washcloth scrub.
 It has a strong fragrance, which is not very good for the skin, especially if used over a long period of time.
 The advantage of this scrub is that it can easily be washed off and it will leave your skin feeling softer and smoother.
 The disadvantages of using it is that it is likely to irritate your skin due to its strong fragrance, it is not any better than a wash cloth that with water soluble fiber.
 In addition, using a scrub which has AHA or BHA will get you better results than using this one, especially if you’re using a set of acne products like Exposed Skin Care to take care of other acne treating aspects.

 What Are Some Good Acne Scrubs?